Haunted (1995 film)

-Haunted is a 1995 horror film directed by veteran director Lewis Gilbert and starring Aidan Quinn, Kate Beckinsale, Anthony Andrews, Victoria Shalet and John Gielgud.
+Haunted is a 1995 horror film directed by Lewis Gilbert and starring Aidan Quinn, Kate Beckinsale, Anthony Andrews, Victoria Shalet and John Gielgud.
 It is based on a 1988 novel of the same name by James Herbert, but makes significant changes to the original story.
 The film was produced by Andrews and Gilbert.

 Plot

 In 1928 England, English professor David Ash has spent most of his life working in the field of parapsychology to disprove the existence of ghosts.
-David was motivated by the death of Juliet, his twin sister, when they were 11, for which he blames himself.
+He is motivated by the death by drowning of Juliet, his twin sister, when they were 11, for which he blames himself because he couldn’t save her.
 After Juliet's death, David and his mother went to live in America.

 David attends a séance, where he exposes the medium's tricks, revealing her hidden accomplices.
 He is then shocked to hear her call out his name in a voice that sounds like Juliet's.

-As a professor at Oxford, he receives a series of urgent entreaties from a Miss Webb, who claims she is being tormented by ghosts, to come and help her.
+As a professor at the (fictitious) University of Camberley he receives a series of urgent entreaties from a Miss Webb, who claims she is being tormented by ghosts, to come and help her.
 The name of the house is Edbrook.

 David travels to Sussex and is picked up at the railway station by Christina Mariell.
-Christina reveals Miss Webb is in fact their Nanny Tess, and that she wrote to David at the urging of the Mariell siblings, Christina, Robert and Simon.
-The siblings are concerned for her mental health and believe her belief in ghosts is due to her senility.
-She drives David to the palatial Edbrook House, where Christina's two brothers and the withdrawn Nanny Tess live.
+Christina reveals Miss Webb is in fact their Nanny Tess, and that she wrote to David at the urging of Christina and her two brothers, Robert and Simon.
+The siblings are concerned for their nanny's mental health and think her belief in ghosts is due to her senility.
+Christina drives David to the palatial Edbrook House, where he meets her brothers and the withdrawn Nanny Tess.

 David begins to perform forensic examinations of the house, trying to detect evidence of paranormal activity.
 Complicating the investigation is Christina's continuous flirtation with David, and his own infatuation with her.
 However, older brother Robert is against their friendship, and the two have a suspiciously close relationship.
 David begins having paranormal experiences.
 Christina, who had originally told David both her parents died in India, admits that in fact her mother drowned herself in the lake and Nanny Tess was the one who discovered the body.
-David believes it is the trauma of this which is causing Nanny Tess to see the ghost of Mrs. Mariell.
+David believes that this trauma is causing Nanny Tess to see the ghost of Mrs. Mariell.